Netflix's 'UNTOLD' to dive deep into epic sports moments

-The streaming giant announced Tuesday that the series “UNTOLD” will premiere Aug.
-10. The five-part docuseries will air weekly with each 80-minute film starting off at a pivotal sports moment before diving deep into the story beyond the headlines.
+The streaming giant announced this week that the series “UNTOLD” will premiere on Tuesday, Aug.
+10. The five-part docuseries will air weekly, with each 80-minute film starting off at a pivotal sports moment before diving deep into the story beyond the headlines.

 “Sports is a great unifier in our country,” said directors and co-executive producers Chapman Way and Maclain Way in a statement.
 “It crosses politics.
 It permeates culture.
 We’ve tried to separate it as its own industry, but just like art and film, it’s so pervasive it generates a wide discussion amongst people.”